On this page

 Release of cremated remains

-The cemetery trust must make cremated remains available for collection within two working days of the cremation.
+The cemetery trust must make cremated remains available for collection within 2 working days of the cremation.
 Cremated remains may only be released to the applicant, the applicant’s agent or in certain circumstances the nearest surviving relative of the deceased.

 If the cremated remains are not collected, the cemetery trust must hold them for at least 12 months.
-If the remains are not collected within 12 months, the trust may dispose of the remains if at least three months before the expiry of the 12 months they take reasonable steps to notify the applicant of the trust’s intention to dispose of the remains.
+If the remains are not collected within 12 months, the trust may dispose of the remains if at least 3 months before the expiry of the 12 months they take reasonable steps to notify the applicant of the trust’s intention to dispose of the remains.

 Cremated remains may be interred in a public cemetery with the approval of the cemetery trust and the right of interment holder.
 More information is available at Interment of cremated remains.